 R&D collaborations and increased productivity and investment.
-The High Value Manufacturing Catapults and Centre for Process Innovation (CPI) are enthusiastic about working with this new Centre and ensuring that they work with public and private bodies to enable it to be appropriately financially supported.
+The High Value Manufacturing Catapults and Centre for Process Innovation (CPI) are enthusiastic about working with this new Centre and supporting it financially.

 1 Skills and Methodology

 SHIC will develop, promote, and market its skills as services and in product development.
 It will take advantage of the NHS's first mover status to export services and potentially products into follower healthcare systems.
 It will partner with University of Exeter's Centre for Circular Economy and Imperial College's iCUBE Laboratory for Circular Economy Research to establish training programmes to address all the challenges related to single-use plastic, material substitution and regulation.